-Figure 2 A simple recurrent network (SRN) is essentially a standard feed-forward network equipped with an extra layer of so-called context units.
+Figure 2 A simple recurrent network (SRN).
+An SRN is essentially a standard feed-forward network equipped with an extra layer of so-called context units.
 At each time step, an input propagates through the hidden units to the outputs (solid arrows).
 The hidden unit activation at the previous time step is copied back to the context layer (dashed arrows) and paired with the current input (solid arrows).
 Thus the hidden units influence the processing of subsequent inputs, providing a limited ability to deal with sequential inputs.
+Redrawn from Onnis L, Christiansen H, and Chater N (2006) Human language processing: Connectionist models.
+In: Brown K (ed.)
+Encyclopedia of Language and Linguistics, pp. 401-409.
+Oxford: Elsevier, with permission from Elsevier.

-One is based on the assumption that predictability is higher within constituents than across constituent boundaries, and hence that high prediction error indicates a boundary.
-This method has been advocated as potentially applicable at a range of linguistic levels (Elman, 1990), but in practice has only been successfully applied on corpora of unrestricted natural language input in finding word boundaries (Cairns et al., 1997).
-Even here, the prediction strategy is a very partial cue to segmentation.
-If the network is provided with information about naturally occurring pauses between utterances (or parts of utterances), an alternative method is to assume that constituent boundaries occur where the network has an unusually high expectation of an utterance boundary.
+naturally occurring pauses between utterances (or parts of utterances), an alternative method is to assume that constituent boundaries occur where the network has an unusually high expectation of an utterance boundary.
 The rationale is that pauses tend to occur at constituent boundaries and hence the prediction of a possible utterance boundary suggests a constituent boundary may have occurred.
-This approach seems highly applicable to segmenting sentences into phrases, but has also primarily been used for finding word boundaries in real corpora of language, when combined with other cues (Christiansen et al., 1998).
+This approach seems highly applicable to segmenting sentences into phrases but has also primarily been used for finding word boundaries in real corpora of language, when combined with other cues.

-So far, we have considered how SRNs might find constituents.
+So far, this article has considered how SRNs might find constituents.
 But how well do they classify constituents?
-At the word level, cluster analysis of hidden unit activations shows that, to some extent, the hidden unit patterns associated with different word classes group naturally into syntactic categories, for SRNs trained on simple artificial grammars (Elman, 1990).

-These results are important because they show that even though the SRN may not learn to classify constituents explicitly, it is nevertheless able to use this information to process constituents appropriately (see Fodor and Pylyshyn, 1988 versus van Gelder, 1998).
-Another way of assessing constituency learning is to see if networks generalize to predict novel sentences of a language.
-The logic is that to predict successfully, the SRN must exploit linguistic regularities that are defined across constituents, and hence develop a notion of constituency to do so.
-However, Hadley (1994) points out that this type of evidence is not compelling if the novel sentences are extremely similar to the network's training sentences.
-He suggested that, to show substantial evidence for generalization across constituents, the network should be able to handle novel sentences in which words appear in sentence locations where they have not previously occurred.
-For example, a novel sentence might involve a particular noun in object position, where it has previously occurred only in subject position.
-This property of the human brain, which Fodor and Pylyshyn (1988) call systematicity, captures the idea that if one can understand the sentence Bob loves Mary one can also understand Mary loves Bob; the underlying knowledge that supports understanding of the first sentence enables understanding the second.
+At the word level, cluster analysis of hidden unit activations shows that, to some extent, the hidden unit patterns associated with different word classes group naturally into syntactic categories, for SRNs trained on simple artificial grammars.
+These results are important because they show that even though the SRN may not learn to classify constituents explicitly, it is nevertheless able to use this information to process constituents appropriately.
+Another way of assessing constituency learning is to see whether networks generalize to predict novel sentences of a language.
+The logic is that to predict successfully, the SRN must exploit linguistic regularities which are defined across constituents and hence develop a notion of constituency to do so.
+However, it has been pointed out that this type of evidence is not compelling if the novel sentences are extremely similar to the network's training sentences.
+That is, to show substantial evidence for generalization across constituents, the network should be able to handle novel sentences in which words appear in sentence locations where they have not previously occurred.
+For example, a novel sentence might involve a particular noun in object position that has previously occurred only in subject position.
+This property of the human brain, called systematicity, captures the idea that if one can understand the sentence Bob loves Mary, one can also understand Mary loves Bob; the underlying knowledge that supports understanding of the first sentence enables understanding the second.
 Hence, to generalize effectively, the network must presumably develop some abstract category of nouns.